IHE/RAD.IMR/input/pagecontent/RAD-Y5.md

 **Figure 2:3.Y5.4-1: Interaction Diagram**

 #### 2:3.Y5.4.1 Display Images Message
-The Display presents the images referenced in a multimedia report to the user.
+The Display presents the images referenced in a report to the user.

 ##### 2:3.Y5.4.1.1 Trigger Events